Things To Do In Belfast?

 Witness sweets & treats being made in front of your own eyes - learn more about aunt sandras candy factory.

-*No matter what things to do in Belfast you decide upon, be sure to fully discover the city on the Belfast hop on hop off and make the most of your stay.
+*No matter what things to do in Belfast you decide upon, or unique Northern Ireland foods to try, be sure to fully discover the city on the Belfast hop on hop off and make the most of your stay.